Artsy-Smartsy/Strawberry-shortcake/README.md

-# Strawberry-shortcake, one of the sweetest and most savoury of cakes
+# Strawberry-shortcake, one of the sweetest and most savoury of the cakes